lastcoolnameleft/Conference-Notes/KubeCon-2017/quotes.md

 he contrary is the truth" - William Stanley Jevons
 * "Hi, I'm Brandon Philips and I have 5 minutes" - Keynote speaker
 * "We have a Cloud Native landscape that doesn't fit on a 4k monitor" -- Clayton Coleman
+* Presenter pulls out a bag of dongles to connect to projector.
+"This is why standardization is important.
+Dongle anxiety is a real thing." -- Lachian Evenson
+* "Service meshes are the new black" - Jessie Frazelle
+* "Kubernetes is a platform for building other platforms.
+It's a better place to start; not the endgame" -- Kelsey Hightower